kev-luk/natural-event-tracker/README.md

 # Significant Weather Event Tracker

+View this project at https://world-weather-tracker.herokuapp.com/

-View weather events from across the world.
+Learn about weather events from across the world.

 Created using EONET API from NASA.